-The 3N71B transmission is provided with three pressure test ports.
-Only two are useful for transmission trouble-shooting, Line Pressure and Governor Pressure.
+The L3N71B transmission is provided with two pressure test ports.
+Only one is useful for transmission trouble-shooting, Line Pressure.

-- Line pressure

-Governor pressure

-- 3 Servo release pressure
+- 1 Line pressure - 2 Servo release pressure

 LINE PRESSURE

 - 1. Install pressure gauge to line pressure port.
 (When shift lever is in "D", "2" or "1" range, install pressure gauge to port 1 and when in "R" range, install pressure gauge to port 3 shown above.)
 Locate the gauge so it can be seen by driver.
 Measure line pressure at idling and at stall test. - 2.
 Road test car and note pressure under different throttle conditions.